chr0nikler/chr0nikler.github.io/_drafts/how-i-went-from-delibitating-jumpers-knee-to-dunking.md

 ## Why Write About This?

-I wanted to write this post because I have a very good technical grasp of the emotional and physical toll jumper's knee has on an individual as well as the nuances of rehab.
-I'm an individual who has recovered from it and coached others to return sport from it too.
+I wanted to write about this because I have a very good technical grasp of the emotional and physical toll jumper's knee has on an individual as well as the nuances of rehab.
+I'm an individual who has recovered from it and coached others to return to sport from it too.
 My journey includes its peculiarities that some may find useful as well.

-The other reason is because I wrote  **TODO** [this post](http://localhost:4000/2021/Making-Sense-of-My-Injuries/) a year ago.
+The other reason is because I wrote [this post](http://localhost:4000/2021/Making-Sense-of-My-Injuries/) two years ago.
 Do I feel silly for suffering from plantar fasciitis (a story for another day as well) and jumper's knee after writing it?
 Absolutely not.
 Nobody said writing about my injuries or "expressing humility" was going to make me more resilient.
 I still play my heart out when I step on the field.
 I just calibrate to injuries faster, become less emotional about them, and am now a far more valuable resource to others because of them.
 That is why I write.

 ## How this post is structured

 1. What is jumper's knee (and does it affect you?).
 2. How I got jumper's knee
 3. How I rehabbed jumper's knee.
-4. How I went from barely jumping dunking.
+4. Where I am now.

 This article will be long and in-depth.
 I will address the above points in a factual fashion first, and then add my perspective as a patient.
 I do not touch on the science behind why certain aspects of recovery work.
 It burdens you with additional knowledge that has no bearing on your ability to recover.
 If the reader wishes to know more for his or her personal gain, just contact me and I can forward you additional sources.
 Podcasts, research articles, etc.